itfanr/ros2-wiki/Windows-Development-Setup.md

 Note: it is not recommended to build in the same cmd prompt that you've sourced the `local_setup.bat`.

-### Alternative DDS sources
+### Alternative DDS Sources

 The demos will attempt to build against any detected DDS vendor.
 The only bundled vendor is eProsima's Fast RTPS, which is included in the default set of sources for ROS 2.0.
-If you would like to switch out the vendor below are the instructions.
-When you run the build make sure that your chosen DDS vendor(s) are exposed in your environment.
+To build for other vendors, make sure that your chosen DDS vendor(s) are exposed in your environment when you run the build.

-When multiple vendors are present, you can choose the used RMW implementation by setting the the environment variable `RMW_IMPLEMENTATION` to the package providing the RMW implementation.
-If the environment variable is not set the "default" vendor will be used (for now this is `rmw_fastrtps_cpp` if available, otherwise the first in alphabetical order).
-For example, the `talker` binary will use the "default" vendor, but it can be invoked with different vendors, e.g. `RMW_IMPLEMENTATION=rmw_connext_cpp talker`.
+If you would like to change which vendor is being used see: [Working with Multiple RMW Implementations](https://github.com/ros2/ros2/wiki/Working-with-multiple-RMW-implementations)

 ### Maintaining your Source Checkout

 For information on how to keep your source checkout up-to-date, see [Maintaining a Source Checkout](Maintaining-a-Source-Checkout).

 ## Troubleshooting